oneduo/nova-file-manager/README.md

 💅 Built with Tailwindcss 3, Vue 3 and Vuex
 💽 Multi disk and filesystem support
 🧩 Supports chunk uploads
 🔧 Various customization and configuration options
+🔍 A performant local search feature
+🤹‍ Allows to save multiple assets on the same field
 </p>

 <img src="./docs/preview.png"/>